Bangladesh Institute of Law and International Affairs: History

 BILIA was established as a government-funded think tank on law, foreign policy, and international law.
 A future president of Bangladesh, Abdus Sattar, served as its chairman from 1974 to 1975.
 The think tank is housed in the Dhanmondi residence of former British Bengal premier and Pakistan PM Huseyn Shaheed Suhrawardy.

 BILIA traces its origins to the Pakistan Law Institute, which was set up in Dhaka in the 1960s.
 BILIA can also be compared with the Pakistan Institute of International Affairs, which was set up in 1947 and modelled after Chatham House.
 It was renamed as the Bangladesh Institute of Law and International Affairs in 1972 after the creation of Bangladesh.

 In December 1974, BILIA hosted the Third International Criminal Law Conference.
 The meeting supported calls for the creation of a global penal court, which crystallized with the creation of the ICC in 1998.
 The conference was presided over by Robert Kurt Woetzel while Kamal Hossain, as Foreign Minister of Bangladesh, delivered a keynote address.
 Distinguished professors of international law from around the world gathered in Dhaka to attend the conference.
-In the late 1970s, the BILIA chairman Justice Abdus Sattar was appointed Vice President of Bangladesh by President Ziaur Rahman.
-Sattar later became the President of Bangladesh.
-Prominent lawyer and human rights activist Salma Sobhan, who was the first woman barrister of Bangladesh and Pakistan, was a Research Fellow at BILIA.
+In the late 1970s, the BILIA chairman, Justice Abdus Sattar, was appointed Vice President of Bangladesh by President Ziaur Rahman.
+Sattar later became the president of Bangladesh.
+Prominent lawyer and human rights activist Salma Sobhan, who was the first woman barrister of Bangladesh and Pakistan, was a research fellow at BILIA.
 Tania Amir, a prominent barrister, has also been the honorary secretary of BILIA.
 BILIA has also been affiliated with Syed Ishtiaq Ahmed, Kamruddin Ahmed, Rokanuddin Mahmud, and Muzaffar Ahmed Chowdhury.

 Publications

-BILIA publishes two journals, including the Bangladesh Journal of Law and Journal of International Affairs.
-The law journal has been edited by Shahdeen Malik, Professor Mizanur Rahman and Justice Naimuddin Ahmed among others.
-The international affairs journal has been edited by Ambassador Fakhruddin Ahmed among others.
+BILIA publishes two journals, including the Bangladesh Journal of Law and the Journal of International Affairs.
+The law journal has been edited by Shahdeen Malik, Mizanur Rahman, and Justice Naimuddin Ahmed, among others.
+The international affairs journal has been edited by Ambassador Fakhruddin Ahmed, among others.
 For many years, the Supreme Court Reports were published by BILIA with Salma Sobhan as its editor.
 Some of the books published by BILIA include the following.